WasabiRaptor/Starbecue/README.md

 Steam will then re-download the unmodified versions of the game executable

-# WARNING! the following text explaining how the mod works may be innacurate while we are working on this major rewrite!

 # Getting Started

 On creation of a new character, a popup menu will open up to allow one to quickly assign the settings.
 To change those settings and access further settings, then open the toobar and select **Starbecue Settings** to open the settings menu.